| Important Information for Foreign Nationals:Concurrent filings of I-140s and I-485s

 nonimmigrant work authorization and status were no longer considered to

+be valid.
 Q: If a Form I-140 Visa Petition was previously filed for me, but is

 still pending with the INS, can I file Form I-485 now?
+For those individuals with an immigrant petition currently pending, they

 may now file an adjustment of status application if a visa number is immediately